“Reach out and LISTEN”

 “You are worth so much more than drugs can give you”

-The 2018 National Survey on Drug Use and Health reported that nearly 20.3 million Americans aged 12 or over were living with a Substance Use Disorder (SUD).
+In 2023, Health and Human Services estimated that 46.3 Americans aged 12 or up were living with a Substance Use Disorder (SUD).
 Prevention works, and it can come in many forms; there is no “earliest” age to start.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) website has more information about SUD prevention.

 Prevention starts the moment your child is born.
 There are many ways to incorporate prevention in the home, including forming connections, building independence, and maintaining communication.
-All are all key to prevention and you can never start too late, or too soon.
+All are key to prevention and you can never start too late, or too soon.

 According to the Addiction Policy Forum, 90% of Americans with a Substance Use Disorder (SUD) began using substances before the age of 18.
 There are a variety of options when it comes to prevention programing in schools.
 Whether you’re a teacher or staff member, a parent or a volunteer, there is prevention information available for you.

 The US spends an average of $740 Billion dollars annually because of Substance Use Disorder (National Institute on Drug Abuse).
 Everybody knows somebody and it does take a village.
 Find out what you can do to keep your community healthy and safe.

 Prevention at Home

 Parents and guardians can have a substantial influence over their children’s decisions about using drugs and alcohol.
 In fact, over 80% of children ages 10-18 say their parents are the biggest influence on their decision to drink or not drink alcohol (Addiction Policy Forum).
 Preventing children from initiating the first use and starting down the road to Substance Use Disorder (SUD) isn’t easy, but it’s critical.
 The earlier a child experiments with drugs or alcohol, the greater their chances of developing an SUD in their future.

 While some risk factors are unchangeable, such as genetics, there are many other ways adults can play a role in protecting their children.
 Communication, setting clear expectations, getting them involved in extra-curricular activities, and building self-esteem are all protective factors that can significantly prevent substance use.